Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 - finding that the people coming in from the swimming pool have soaked the floor with pool water

 - or, you might walk up and find that there’s a big OUT OF ORDER sign on the door of one of the toilets, or maybe the door of the restroom itself, forcing you to think of other options.

-Off course there are other nastier problems you might run into, like when you flush the toilet, it doesn’t, flush that is.
+Of course, there are other nastier problems you might run into, like when you flush the toilet and it doesn’t—flush, that is.
 You stand there and watch as the water level just keeps going up until it’s right at the edge of what the bowl can hold, before it stops, hopefully.

 But often, while you’re watching this happen, you’re standing there faced with either a full toilet or even worse, one that is starting to overflow right before your eyes.
 Then what do you do?

 Or, you might walk into the restroom to find half the floor covered with wastewater and as far as you can tell, no one has done anything about the problem.

 These are just some of the more common problems you might run into when you are using a restroom in a campground.